Read This First

 Prompt 2: Many religions suggest there are promises that their religion makes to its followers but then claim it is wrong for us to statistically test those claims.
 Does this warrant the suspicion that the claimed promises are not actually fulfilled?
 How might we encourage a rigorous test of those promises?

-The anchors here are what Testing Ideologies is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep what Testing Ideologies is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Focus on aspects of religious promises that can be empirically tested.
 For instance, studies on meditation or prayer’s effects on stress reduction can provide measurable data.